nicole-gathany/zoom_clone/README.md

 clone of zoom

-Uses Node.js, Express.js and React.js
+I developed a zoom clone using socket.io, Node.js, Express.js and React.js.